FKSkinnerLab/CA1_Minimal_Model_Hetero/README.md

 ## References ##

-Chatzikalymniou, A. P.; Gumus, M.; Lunyov, A; Rich, S.; Lefebvre, J.; Skinner, F.K (Manuscript in Preparation).Linking minimal and detailed models reveals an essence of how theta frequency rhythms emerge in CA1 hippocampal networks
+Chatzikalymniou, A. P.; Gumus, M.; Lunyov, A; Rich, S.; Lefebvre, J.; Skinner, F.K (submitted, 2020).
+Translating mechanisms from minimal to detailed models of CA1 hippocampal microcircuits reveals how theta rhythms emerge and how their frequencies are controlled - bioarxiv

 Ferguson, K.A., Chatzikalymniou, A.P., Skinner, F.K., 2017.
 Combining Theory, Model, and Experiment to Explain How Intrinsic Theta Rhythms Are Generated in an In Vitro Whole Hippocampus Preparation without Oscillatory Inputs. eNeuro 4. https://doi.org/10.1523/ENEURO.0131-17.2017